 Kepler Capital Downgrades EON SE (EONGY) to Hold

-EON SE (EONGY) received a Hold rating and a EUR10.00 price target from Kepler Capital analyst Ingo Becker yesterday.
-The company’s shares closed last Monday at $11.61.
+In a report issued on February 28, Ingo Becker from Kepler Capital downgraded EON SE (EONGY) to Hold, with a price target of EUR10.00.
+The company’s shares closed last Monday at $11.45.

 See today’s analyst top recommended stocks >>